 From sprawling open-world RPGs, to photorealistic racing games, to some of our favorite competitive multiplayer titles, this list is stacked full of incredible experiences that console players can (and should) play right now.
 So, what are you waiting for?
 Grab your best PS5 controller or best Xbox controller and dive into one of these amazing games as soon as you can.

 The best games are:

 If you’re sick of playing the same game over and over again, you might want to consider picking up a copy of Elden Ring.
-This award-winning game, created by Soulslike superstars FromSoftware, pushed the boundaries of the genre as we knew it – allowing players to explore its immersive world without any true barriers.
+This award-winning game, created by the studio behind many of the best Soulslike games FromSoftware, pushed the boundaries of the genre as we knew it – allowing players to explore its immersive world without any true barriers.

-And that in itself is a gift when you consider that the world was created in part by Game of Thrones author George R. R. Martin, who was given free reign to create the game’s backstory.
-With walking talking pots, undead monsters, and unimaginable bosses, Elden Ring’s world is almost as good as the game itself.
+And that in itself is a gift when you consider that the world was created in part by Game of Thrones author George R. R. Martin, who was given free rein to make the game’s backstory.
+With walking talking pots, undead monsters, and unimaginable Elden Ring bosses, Elden Ring’s world is almost as good as the game itself.

 If you decide to give it a go, you’ll be thrown into a third-person action RPG in which you’ll need to fight desperately to survive.
-Soulslike games are meant to be punishing by nature, so dying is all part of the experience, but in Elden Ring you’ll get to choose your path to becoming the next Elden Lord.
+Soulslike games are meant to be punishing by nature, so dying is all part of the experience, but in Elden Ring, you’ll get to choose your path to become the next Elden Lord.

 It won’t be easy, but it will be worth it – trust us.
 If you don’t believe us, you can read our glowing Elden Ring review right here.